VinnySmallUtilities/sdel/readme.md

 flag 'cr' set to creation mode.
 A not existence file must be created as big as possible

 flag 'crd' set to creation mode with create a many count of directories.
-To clean up the inode, it is better to use other solutions, for example, "sfill -fllvzi /" from the "secure-delete" package
+To clean up the inode, it is better to use other solutions.

 Directories are created without patterns, patterns are not applied.